What Is Navelbine?

 How Does Navelbine Treat Mesothelioma?

-Healthy cells duplicate their DNA and then divide into new cells, but after around 50 divisions, healthy cells are programmed to die (apoptosis).
+Healthy cells duplicate their DNA and then divide into new cells.
+However, after about 50 divisions, healthy cells are programmed to die (apoptosis).
 Programmed apoptosis helps to prevent abnormalities and ensures genetically mutated cells are removed from the body.

 Chemotherapy drugs used to treat mesothelioma are able to kill cancerous cells in tumors or small lumps found in the mesothelial lining of the chest, abdomen, and heart.

 Navelbine is classified as an antineoplastic agent.
-This means that it is able to bind to microtubules proteins in cells.
+This means that it is able to bind to microtubules (microscopic tubes in cells).
 Microtubules are seen in the last stages of cellular division as they help cells split their DNA between two new cells.

 This gene has been shown to be absent in 38% of mesothelioma cases.
-This study is aiming to establish whether patients treated with navelbine live longer and whether patients should be tested for BRCA1 gene before being administered navelbine.
+This study is trying to establish whether patients treated with Navelbine live longer and whether patients should be tested for the BRCA1 gene before being given Navelbine.

 Navelbine Drug Combinations

-In patients who did not receive any previous chemotherapy treatments, combinations of navelbine and cisplatin (an FDA approved chemotherapy drug for mesothelioma) have been used, along with navelbine and oxaliplatin—a drug commonly used to treat renal and colon cancer.
+In patients who did not receive any previous chemotherapy treatments, combinations of Navelbine and cisplatin (an FDA-approved chemotherapy drug for mesothelioma) have been used.
+In addition, Navelbine has been used with oxaliplatin, which is a drug commonly used to treat renal and colon cancer.

 Current Navelbine Clinical Trials

-Clinical trials are also testing navelbine in its ability to treat mesothelioma recurrence as a second-line treatment, these trials include a phase 2 study comparing anetumab ravtansine and navelbine as single agents and another phase 2 trial studying orally invested navelbine as a single agent.
+Clinical trials are also testing Navelbine in its ability to treat mesothelioma recurrence as a second-line treatment.
+These trials include a phase 2 study comparing anetumab ravtansine and Navelbine as single agents and another phase 2 trial studying orally ingested Navelbine as a single agent.